jkmcl/downloader/README.md

 ## STANDARD

-This profile type tells Downloader to retrieve a web page, extracts the file URL (and optionally the file version) from the page and then downloads the file from the URL.
+This profile type tells Downloader to retrieve a web page, extract the file URL (and optionally the file version) from the page and then download the file from the URL.

 The `pageUrl` field is mandatory and its value is the page URL.

 The `linkPattern` field is mandatory its value is a regular expression used to extract the file URL from the page and optionally the file version from the file URL.
 The first capturing group of this regular expression provides the file URL.
 If defined, the second capturing group of this regular expression provides the file version.

 The `versionPattern` field is optional and its value is a regular expression used to extract the file version from the page.
-The first capturing group of the this regular expression provides the file version.
+The first capturing group of this regular expression provides the file version.

 If either of the regular expressions captures the file version and the file base name in the file URL does not already include it, the file version is appended to the file base name of the downloaded file.
-For example, a downloaded file originally named `file.zip` with version `1.0` found in the page is renamed to `file-1.0.zip`.
+For example, a downloaded file originally named `file.zip` with version `1.0` found on the page is renamed to `file-1.0.zip`.

 If both regular expressions capture a version, the one captured by `versionPattern` is appended.